 - In some versions of Spider-Man, Lizard was a reptile-supremacist Mad Scientist.
 This resulted in some wacky hijinks like cloned dinosaurs or poisoning humans with "instant lizardman" formulae.

-- The Kree Supreme Intelligence, having realized they had reached a genetic dead end, became fascinated by the Kree-Human qualities of Ms. Marvel (Carol Danvers).
+- The Kree Supreme Intelligence, having realized they had reached a genetic dead end, became fascinated by the Kree-Human qualities of the then Ms. Marvel (Carol Danvers).
 He kidnapped her and planned to mate her with Captain Marvel, but they managed to escape.
 Ironically, Carol became Ms. Marvel, at least in part, because of her attraction to Captain Marvel.
 (That was before she learned he was the Kree Captain Mar-Vell, not human.)
 Dr. Minerva (aka Minn-Erva) later decided to make herself a Kree-Human hybrid and fulfill the Supremor's plans.

 - Batman's Ra's Al-Ghul's plans tend to revolve around this in his search for an heir.

 - In Game Theory (Fan Fic), the TSAB provides incentives for citizens with Rare Skills to have children in order to perpetuate their abilities.
 Megane conceived Lutecia through artificial insemination in part for this reason.

 - In Wish Carefully, Death Eaters kidnapped a group of women to become the Cabal, to breathe in new life for their inbred bloodlines and ensure magically strong children.

 - The Super Mario Bros. movie's antagonist was trying to create a new breed of soldiers by transforming the denizens of his universe into large mooks with tiny heads.

 - All over the place in Dune, starting from the Bene Gesserit with their Kwisatz Haderach project and their, um, specialists in this area.
 They got their Kwisatz Haderach, all right.
 They just didn't expect him to lead an army of Fremen and take over the known universe.